Sado4/github-review-manager/README.md

 - **📋 PR Information**: Title, repository, author, status, and statistics
 - **📝 PR Description**: Complete description and context from GitHub
+- **💬 Existing Reviews**: All review comments and discussions from other reviewers
 - **🔍 Code Changes**: Clean diff showing actual changes (merge commits excluded)
 - **🎯 Smart Filtering**: Automatically filters out merge commits to focus on actual code changes
+- **🔄 Context-Aware**: AI considers existing feedback to avoid duplication and build upon discussions

 ### Language Detection
 The extension intelligently detects the primary language used in PR titles and descriptions: